visto9259/LmcAdmin/docs/docs/ViewLayout.md

 ];
 ```

-## Override the LmcAdmin layout
+## Override the LmcAdmin layout template
-You can provide your own admin layout script.
+You can provide your own admin layout template.

-First create a layout view script in your application and define the View Manager template map to list
+First create a layout view template in your application and define the View Manager template map to list
-your custom layout script.
+your custom layout template.
 Then modify the LmcAdmin configuration to define the layout that LmcAdmin will use:

 In `config/autoload/lmcadmin.global.php`: